vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/README.md

 The Arduino code does not read sensor values continuously.
 It only reads the temperature and humidity values when it gets a request from the python code.<br>
 The python code receives the response and prints the temperature and humidity values to the terminal.<br>
 https://github.com/vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/tree/main/Exp5%20-%20Example%20python%20and%20Arduino%20code%20to%20request%20temp%20and%20humidity%20from%20Arduino

+- Exp6 - Non-blocking Arduino code example<br>
+This example code simulates an LLM function call.<br>
+Python code running on a laptop requests temperature and humidity values from an Arduino via serial communication.<br>
+The code running on the Arduino is continupusly reading the DHT22 sensor every two seconds and displaying the values on the OLED screen.<br>
+The code on the Arduino is set up to be non-blocking i.e. the two second delay does not cause the request from the python code to wait - the request from the python code is handled as soon as it's received.
+The millis() function is used to achieve this.<br>